FAQ

 How many awards are there?

 Five – worth 10,000 euros each.
-There is also a Special Award the jury can decide to award.
+There is also a Special Award the Panel of Judges can decide to award.

-5. The Migration Journalism Award – For acclaimed examples of migrant or migration journalism;
+5. The Migration Journalism Award – For an acclaimed example of migration journalism;

-The Special Award – From 2013 on, the judges will be empowered to award a special prize for particular excellence in editing or any other discipline, including reporting, feature write and advocacy.
+The Special Award – From 2013 on, the Panel of Judges is empowered to award a special prize for particular excellence in editing or any other discipline, including reporting, feature writing and advocacy.

 Which countries’ journalists are eligible to compete?